pwyper/fieldline/README.md

 Current and previous versions of this code have been used in several papers.
 The most recent (where most of the features are demonstrated) is: [Wyper et al. 2024 ApJ 975 168](https://iopscience.iop.org/article/10.3847/1538-4357/ad7941)

-A non-exhustive list of other papers to use the code:
+Below is a non-exhustive list of other papers to use the code:

 [Dahlin et al. 2025, ApJ, accepted](https://arxiv.org/abs/2504.00913)